mhasan004/GasLeakProject/README.md

 **File Location:** Getting_GasLeak_Data/scraper_ConEdison.py.py

 **Description:**
-This Python script periodically scrapes gas leak report from the ConEdison website and appends the data of new gas leak reports to *GasHistory_ConEdison.csv* and *conEd_TicketList.txt* files and pushes the changes to GitHub so that I can have the latest gas leak report history.
+This python script periodically scrapes gas leak report from the ConEdison website and appends the data of new gas leak reports to *GasHistory_ConEdison.csv* and *conEd_TicketList.txt* files and pushes the changes to GitHub so that I can have the latest gas leak report history.

 **Installing Required Packages**
 Run the *requirements.txt* file in *Getting_GasLeak_Data* folder using the command *bash requirements.txt* to install the required packages.